dnouri/Go_Around_Detector/README.md

 Usage:
 First you must download aircraft data, which can be done using the `OpenSky_Get_Data` script.
 You can then point `GA_Detect` at the download location to scan for go-arounds.
-This tool is in very early development, so has manual tweaks that would ideally be changeable via a config file or directly via the command line call.
-The most important of these tweaks are listed below:

 ### `OpenSky_Get_Data.py`: